 The Ministry of Agriculture is responsible for services to Saskatchewan’s farmers, ranchers and Agribusiness.
-Find out more about research and biotechnology, crop and livestock production and the Growing Forward 2 program, designed in consultation with producers, industry and other stakeholders.
+Find out more about research and biotechnology, crop and livestock production and the Canadian Agricultural Partnership, designed in consultation with producers, industry and other stakeholders.

 The Ministry of Central Services provides services related to information technology, infrastructure, purchasing, accommodations and transportation to the other ministries and organizations in government.

 On February 2, 2018, the Ministry of the Economy was restructured into three new ministries to better serve and promote Saskatchewan.